B00766263/Nasa-App/README.md

 4. Date-based Image Search
 Search for NASA's Astronomy Picture of the Day for any date by inputting a specific date in the search box.

+# Getting Started with Create React App

+## Available Scripts

+In the project directory frontend, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+## Deployment

+The app was deployed using Vercel.

+It can be found using the link https://nasa-1nw405vjd-oxana-manishkinas-projects.vercel.app/.

+Sign in and view the website.